-What do snowflakes clouds, and this picture have in common?
-They’re all “fractals.”
-Fractals are cool patterns where each shape is made of tiny versions of itself.
-Then those new big shapes become the tiny shapes in an even bigger pattern, and so on.
-That’s why it’s hard to tell how close or far away the clouds are: big fluffs and tiny fluffs look the same.
-One of the most famous fractals is the Sierpinski triangle pattern we see here.
-3 triangles are lined up to make a big triangle with a hole in the middle.
-Then that whole thing becomes one of 3 triangles in an even bigger one…if you have enough paper and crayons, you could cover your whole town!
+What do snowflakes, clouds, and this picture have in common?
+They’re all “fractals:” cool patterns where each shape is made of smaller versions of itself.
+In a cloud, the big fluffs and tiny fluffs look the same.
+One famous fractal is the Sierpinski triangle pattern we see here.
+3 triangles make a bigger triangle with a hole in the middle.
+Then that whole thing becomes one of 3 triangles in an even bigger one…and it just keeps growing!

 Wee ones: How many sides does a triangle have?

 Little kids: If you grab 3 little triangles, how many sides do they have in total?
 Bonus: How many of those sides face outward to make the bigger triangle sides?

 Big kids: If you make a big triangle out of 3 little triangles, each of which contains 3 smaller triangles, each of which contains 3 teeny triangles, how many teeny triangles do you have?
 Bonus: How many triangles are there in total, including the big one?